Kathy Maister's Start Cooking

 When you buy eggs in the grocery store, check that there are no broken eggs in the carton.

-By USDA requirement, eggs come already washed so you can use them straight away.
+In the United States, by USDA requirement, eggs come already washed so you can use them straight away.

 Begin by cracking each egg individually into the small cup.
 Check the egg to see that it looks okay and that there are no shells.
 Then add the egg to the mixing bowl.